 - the needs of residents with mobility, hearing, visual or other impairments.

-At least once a year, operators will have to run an evacuation exercise for residents.
-This new obligation directly responds to the concerns of many residents raised during the Inquiry.
-It will help to make sure that all residents are familiar with emergency protocols and are able to safely evacuate if they need to.
+At least once a year, operators must carry out an evacuation exercise.
+They are responsible for making sure that all residents are familiar with emergency protocols and are able to safely evacuate if they need to.

-Operators will have to display key safety information in communal areas within the retirement village, including:
+Operators will also have to display key safety information in communal areas within the retirement village, including: